 NAR Member Safety Report Highlights:

-- 38% of REALTORS have participated in a self-defense class
+- 40% of residential REALTORS® said that they have participated in a self-defense class.

 - 58% of members use a smartphone safety app to track whereabouts and alert colleagues in case of an emergency.